cocos/cocos-docs/en/scripting/use-component.md

     properties: {
     },

-    // use this for initialization
+    // Use this for initialization
     onLoad: function () {
     },

-    // called every frame, uncomment this function to activate update callback
+    // Called every frame, uncomment this function to activate update callback
     update: function (dt) {
     },
 });
 ```

 ## Editing script

 We recommend that a popular editor is used, such as: Vim, Sublime Text, WebStorm, VSCode, etc. Each editor has advantages and disadvantages.
 Please set it up in [Settings](../getting-started/basics/editor-panels/preferences.md#script-editor) first.

 Edit the scripts and save them.
 Cocos Creator will automatically detect the alteration of the script and compile it quickly.